 Straddie’s future unfortunately has been caught up in myths, exaggerations and even lies initially spread by the Belgian owned sand mining company Sibelco and some politicians.
 For years false claims were made that ‘hundreds’ of Island residents would lose their jobs if sand mining ended.
 In 2016 the Redland City Council Mayor even claimed there were “650” Stradbroke residents employed in 'the mines'.
 In truth there were then around 40.
-When mining ended in December, 2019, 30 sand miners lost their jobs but 70 people were employed in rehabilitating mine sites, which will take many years.
+When mining ended in December, 2019, the ABC correctly reported the mining company CEO stating that 30 sand miners would lose their jobs but 70 people would be employed in rehabilitating mine sites, which will take many years.

 Ending sand mining would not cause the Island’s economy to collapse as was claimed.
 But the fear which the mining company and others had created was used to justify the State Government’s much maligned and unpopular ‘Economic Transition Strategy’ (ETS), aka 'Minjerribah Futures'.
 Over $40 Million has been allocated to the ETS, but it is largely a misdirected policy aimed at turning the island into an 'international tourism destination' and setting the island up for large scale 'development', which means clearing bushland inhabited by Koalas and many other species.
 The ETS has done little to improve facilities on the Island for visitors and residents.

-The ETS is closely associated with the highly unpopular and controversial Toondah Harbour Priority Development Area (PDA) scheme which largely seems to be a real estate scheme to benefit a few at the expense of the public interest.
+The ETS is closely associated with the highly unpopular and controversial Toondah Harbour Priority Development Area (PDA) scheme which largely seems to be a real estate scheme to benefit a few at the expense of the public interest (see the 'Toondah' tab for more information).
 The Toondah Harbour scheme is mentioned numerous times in the ETS document, raising concerns the speculators in Government and outside are eying off Straddie for “development”.